hi-digital-solutions/hids/content/blog/making-remote-employees-feel-included.md

 for everyone.There are quite a few nuances to working remotely that you don\'t discover until you *actually* start doing it.
-Depending on your company culture and the processes in place, issues might arise that are either detrimental to your success, or mitigated well.
+Depending on your company culture and the processes in place, issues might arise that are either detrimental to your success or mitigated well.

 I've had the privilege of working from home for 4 years now.
-At my previous company, I started off in-house, with a team of 10 developers.
+At my previous company, I started off in house with a team of 10 developers.
-After a year of working with that team, I moved cross country, and my manager offered me a remote position on the same team which I accepted.
+After a year of working, I moved cross country and transitioned into a fully remote position within the same team.
 It wasn\'t until I resigned and joined a fully distributed company called Digital Solutions (**DS**) that I started to realize how team structure and processes affect remote workers.

-This is a mashup of observations and comparisons between both companies.
-I use my perspective of being both a remote worker on an in-house team and a remote worker on a fully distributed team to share some insights into how to build a more inclusive environment for remote workers.
-I\'m going to walk through the importance of morning meetings, the importance of working together to make sure everyone feels apart of a team, choosing a communication medium that fosters inclusion with remote workers, some of the reasons why DS chooses to use pair partners, the idea of lazy management, and finally I\'ll talk about my experience with yearly meetups and why they're important for remote workers.
+This blog post is a mashup of observations and comparisons between both companies.
+I use my perspective of being both a remote worker on an in house team and a remote worker on a fully distributed team to share some insights into how to build a more inclusive environment for remote workers.
+I\'m going to go over why you shouldn\'t stop doing standup, the importance of working together to make sure everyone feels apart of a team, how choosing a communication medium will help foster inclusion with remote workers, the reasons why DS chooses to use pair partners, why you should use outcome based management, and finally I\'ll talk about my experience with yearly meetups and why they're important for remote workers.

 ### Standups are more important than you may think